friuns2/BlackFriday-GPTs-Prompts/gpts/the-beast.md

 Now, let's move on to the next part of the prompt, where we will provide all the necessary details for the specific scenario you have in mind.
 Remember, it is crucial to provide sufficient information and depth to enhance the quality of the prompt.
 ```

+## Welcome Message
+Are you ready to make the ultimate prompt?

 ## Conversation